BrockDSL/Tropy-Tutorial/README.md

 > ### Activity 1
 > Many of the images need to be rotated (eg. IMG_20200228_141218.jpg).
 Go through and rotate as many as you can in 2 minutes.

+## Adding Metadata

+In Tropy, you can add Metadata for each item.
+Metadata can be as freeform as you want.
+But it’s generally best to try to record metadata using a standard that already exists.
+Why?
+Metadata standards provide consistency both within your own projects and also in the larger community of scholarship about your sources.
+Each category in a Tropy metadata template must be linked to a category (property) from an existing metadata standard.
+Tropy uses the Dublin Core metadata schema.
+If you would like to learn more about Dublin Core, visit [http://dublincore.org/documents/dces/](http://dublincore.org/documents/dces/)

+At present you can only use each property once in a template.
+Several standards, or vocabularies, are included in Tropy.
+Tropy defaults to the “Tropy Generic” Metadata template, but you can select other metadata templates, such as the Tropy Correspondence template.
+The “Tropy Generic” Metadata template includes the following fields:

+- Title: Name of the source or essential description of the item
+- Creator: Author of the source
+- Date: Date the source was created.
+In order to effectively organize and find sources based on date, use a consistent date format like YYYY-MM-DD (known as ISO format).
+If the date is uncertain, use ~ before the date (e.g., ~1802, or ~1802-01-01)
+- Type: Type or genre of source.
+For example, Correspondence.
+- Archive: is the location at which the source can be found, (e.g., the Library of Congress or Brock Archives and Special Collections).
+- Collection: is the name of the collection of which the source is a part, (e.g. Seburn Family fonds).
+You should consult a catalog or finding aid to ensure that you use the correct title for a collection.
+- Box: is the unit in the collection which the source can be found.
+This category may not be needed for all sources, as not all collections have boxes, so you may leave this field blank if not needed.
+- Folder: is the folder (within a box) in which a source can found.
+This category may not be needed for all sources, as not all collections use folders as a form of organization, or label or number folders, so you may leave this field blank if not needed.
+- Identifier: is a call number or URL at which a source can be found.
+This field could also be used to include a link to an online finding aid for a collection.
+- Rights: is information about how you, a researcher, can use each item.
+This can include copyright information, as well as specific information from the archive where the image came from.
+Where possible, best practice is to include a link/URL to the information on rights provided by the archive or library where the source is located.

+> ### Activity 2
+> Press Shift and select the first 8 images.
+Add the following bulk metadata:
+>
+> Title:
+>
+> Creator:
+>
+> Date:
+>
+> Type:
+>
+> Archive: Brock Archives & Special Collections
+>
+> Collection: Seburn Family Fonds
+>
+> Box: 1
+>
+> Folder: 1
+>
+> Identifier: RG 627
+>
+> Rights: Current copyright applies

 <!--- Please use reference style images so that it is easier to update pictures later --->